0xazu/coding-challenge-go/README.md

 # coding-challenge-go

-This repository contains my solution to the coding challenge.
-I was tempted to ask questions to clarify some points, but I decided not to do it and document my assumptions and the decisions I took.
-I think this is a better way to show how I approach problems and how I think when I have to design a solution.
+This repository contains my solution to the go coding challenge.

 ## Assumptions